Fuente: elECOnomista

 Iran's State Welfare Organization is processing 116 applications for financial aid.

 Transsexuals "are not to blame,'' says Hassan Moussavi Chalak, head of the agency's office of social injuries.
+"They have rights such as every other citizen.''

 By contrast, the Koran condemns homosexuality as a "moral deviation,'' Kariminia says.
 President Mahmoud Ahmadinejad, who revived the so-called moral police to enforce Islamic laws, denied gays even existed in Iran during a speech last year at Columbia University in New York.